Hinnom Valley outside of Jerusalem

 "a fire was kept burning in it to consume the carrion and all kinds of impurities that collected about the capital. " (Jamieson, Fausset and Brown Commentary on Matthew 5:22)

-Some commentaries have also suggested that Judas, after he betrayed Jesus, used a tree near a precipice overlooking the Hinnom valley ('hell') from which to hang himself.
+Some commentaries have also suggested that Judas, after he betrayed Jesus, used a tree near a precipice overlooking the Hinnom valley (where 'hell fire' existed) from which to hang himself.